Sondro/SDFEditor/README.md

 ## Introduction

-SDFEditor is a Constructive Solid Geometry editor that uses Sparse Voxel Signed Distance Fields and Raymarching to render the scene.
+SDFEditor is a Constructive Solid Geometry editor with a non destructive workflow that uses Sparse Voxel Signed Distance Fields and Raymarching to render the scene.

-The project is coded in C++, uses OpenGL 4.5 to interpret the primitives data in GPU, generate the SDF data and draw it.
+The project is coded in C++, uses OpenGL 4.5 to interpret the primitives data in GPU, generate the SDF volume and render it.
+The interface is also rendered with OpenGL using Dear Imgui.

 ### SDFEditor Features